earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 In the console, you got an error message: `Firefox can't establish a connection to the server at ws://127.0.0.1:8000/` and "Error" which you logged in the `onerror` event handler.

-For the server, The “server says connected” message you printed in the ` connect` method was printed during the handshake.
+For the server, The "server says connected" message you printed in the `connect` method was printed during the handshake.

 The websocket disconnect message was also printed.